mjoras/SCONE-PROTOCL/README.md

 This is a repository containing artifacts related to the standardization efforts for "Securely COmmunicating NEtwork PROperties" (SCONEPRO), formerly known as SADCDN.

-At this time, the primary focus is on charter discussions.
+At this time, the primary focus is on the IETF 119 BOF.
+The BOF agenda is available [here](https://github.com/mjoras/SCONE-PROTOCL/blob/main/documents/bof-agenda.md).

 The current working charter is available [here](https://github.com/mjoras/SCONE-PROTOCL/blob/main/documents/charter.md).